How Claude's new agent mode might change how we work with AI forever

 But honestly?
 These challenges feel manageable compared to the potential upside.

-Where this is all heading
+Where is this all heading?

-I think we're looking at a future where everyone has an AI agent that knows their work style, preferences, and goals.
+We're looking at a future where everyone has an AI agent that knows their work style, preferences, and goals.
 Not in five years – probably in the next 12-18 months for early versions.

 The companies building the best agent capabilities are going to capture huge market share.
 And the individuals who learn to work effectively with AI agents are going to be dramatically more productive than those who don't.